psychoinformatics-de/datalad-concepts/src/things/v1/extra-docs/about.md

 There is only one exception to this rule: the `relations` slot.
 Here, other `Thing` records can be inlined.
 The purpose of this slot is to largely avoid the need for a top-level, array-like data structure that can hold any number of data records.
 Using the `relations` slot, it is possible to represent arbitrarily rich information in a monolithic data structure.

-There is one other case of record-inlining in the `things` schema (besides few association helper classes): attributes.
+There is one other case of record-inlining in the `things` schema (besides few association helper classes): `attributes`.
 Attributes are information that are not things (which would have an identifier), but nevertheless describe a `Thing`.
 An example of such an attribute is the mass of a physical object.
 A dedicated `AttributeSpecification` class defines how attributes are expressed.